revblaze/WiBlaze/README.md

 <img src="WiBlaze.png" width="860" />

-<b>WiBlaze</b> is an open source web browser for the iOS and macOS platforms.
+<b>WiBlaze</b> is an open-source web browser for the iOS and <a href="https://github.com/revblaze/Glow">macOS</a> platforms. <sup><a href="https://github.com/revblaze/Glow">Glow Browser for macOS</a></sup>

 ## Goals
 The WiBlaze web browser was built from the ground up for durability, and above all, speed.
 The end goal is to create a beautiful product, written in Swift.

+### Deprecation Note
+The following README is now out-of-date as of May 5, 2020.
+I will fix it up once I have a clearer roadmap planned out.
+I have a slew of new ideas for WiBlaze and hope to add much, much more than what is laid out below.

 ### Fundamental Goals
 - Joint URL-Search Bar